News & Articles

 3. Enterprise Management Incentive (EMI) Share Options

 One benefit to an EMI scheme is the employer can pre-agree a value with HMRC, to give certainty on the tax treatment.
 Provided the employee pays at least the grant date market value for their shares when they exercise, they suffer no income tax.
+Instead, they pay capital gains tax when they sell their shares (and if there has been at least two years between the grant date and sale date, then potentially their gain will qualify for the lower ‘business asset disposal relief’ rate of 14% - increasing to 18% from April 2026).

 4. Nil Paid Share Allotments

 This is a variation on the direct award of shares which can also be combined with an option.
 The employee will agree to pay the market value of the shares, but will not physically pay that price at the point of issue.
-Instead it is left as owed to the company.
+Instead, it is left as owed to the company.
 In theory, this avoids an income tax liability for the employee, however there isn’t an opportunity to pre-agree a value with HMRC like there is with EMI options.

 5. Growth Shares